 While we're located in the back of Simcoe Street United and are an affiliate of the United Church of Canada, we are otherwise an independent organization.
 Our focus is entirely on serving the poor.
 We do no religious programming, though we continue to benefit from the loving support of local church communities.

-The photo in the slide show is a shot of a benefit concert last Christmas hosted by a local band, the Professors of Funk, led by Derek Giberson that raised $5,800 for the Back Door Mission.
+The concert last Christmas hosted by a local band, the Professors of Funk, led by Derek Giberson raised $5,800 for the Back Door Mission.
 A beautiful setting (the sanctuary at Simcoe Street United) and a great time had by all!